silkstudio/jynx/README.md

 ### 💻 &nbsp;Development

 Jynx uses [shipjs](https://github.com/algolia/shipjs) for managing it's releases.
-For devs issuing a new release, simply run `yarn release` in your local terminal on follow the CLI wizard.
+For devs issuing a new release, simply run `yarn release` in your local terminal and follow the CLI wizard.

 ### 📄 &nbsp;License